PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 complete owner suite preserves positive and no-op behavior.
 The unrelated PReLU and SE/FC/Gather boundaries remain unconditional pending their separate mutation-accounting contracts.

+The absolute-final consecutive-Reshape runner is the next characterized scan boundary.
+Its three returned counters cover no-op removal, consecutive-chain bypass, and fan-out bypass.
+The fan-out path also increments the aggregate consecutive counter, and tensor pruning/LayoutState synchronization occur only after a positive mutation count.
+A no-candidate fixture freezes the exact all-zero result, unchanged ModelIR, skipped diagnostic, and absence of pass-state construction.
+Production still reconciles unconditionally at this checkpoint;
+a strict architecture expectation requires one immediate guard over all three counters before that call may change.